 We are currently carrying out work to complete the external steps and terraces at the north and south ends of the Museum of Liverpool.
 Both ends of the Museum will feature seating, terraces and steps, leading to two viewing platforms offering unique observation points for the city, River Mersey and Liverpool Bay.

-Works are expected to be completed in December 2016.
+Works are expected to be completed in spring 2017.

 During the construction period, pedestrian access between the Museum and Albert Dock will be to the rear of the Museum, via the Riverside Walkway.
-The Museum will remain open as usual during the project, but there may be short periods when small areas of the building are closed.
-The 'Your visit' page will be updated with the latest information about closures, so please check before you visit.
+The 'Your visit' page will be updated with the latest information, so please check before you visit.